lydemann/Angular-demo-with-best-practices/README.md

-# Todoapp with best practises
+# Todoapp with best practices

 This app is demostrating best practices for Angular and is developed after the [Angular Styleguide](https://angular.io/guide/styleguide).